 Who are known as first line managers?

 First-line managers, also known as frontline managers or supervisors, are directly responsible for overseeing the work of non-managerial employees.
 They are the closest to the daily operations and ensure tasks are carried out effectively.
+Developing these leaders through women leadership programs can further empower them to drive team success.

 What is the meaning of seasoned manager?